 Before selecting a tax-saving investment one has to verify that one is eligible for the tax-related exemptions.
 For Instance, under the Rajiv Gandhi Equity Savings Scheme (RGESS), an individual can avail of the tax saving benefits only if he is a first-time equity investor.
 Similarly for claiming tax deductions on home loans, if the house bought by the taxpayer is under construction, the interest paid on the loan can be claimed only in 5 equal installments, immediately following the year where you get possession of the property.

-Similarly, many times one also oversees the mode in which the payment has to make in order to claim tax deductions.
+Similarly, many times one also oversees the mode in which the payment has to be made to claim tax deductions.
 For example, in the case of health insurance, the premium should be paid online for it to be considered eligible for a tax deduction.

 Another pitfall is limiting oneself to the deductions available under Section 80C and not looking into the ones available under Section 80D and 80G.

-It is essential to avoid these tax-saving traps so as to make the best use of these income tax deductions and enable long-term wealth creation through prudent tax-saving investment decisions.
+It is essential to avoid these tax-saving traps to make the best use of these income tax deductions and enable long-term wealth creation through prudent tax-saving investment decisions.